Cuilén

 Cuilén (also Culén, Cuilean, anglicised Colin; died 971) was an early King of Alba (Scotland).
-He was a son of Illulb mac Custantín, King of Alba, after whom he is known by the patronymic mac Illuilb (also mac Iduilb, mac Ilduilb etc.) of Clann Áeda meic Cináeda, a branch of the Alpínid dynasty.
+He was a son of Illulb mac Custantín (Indulf), King of Alba, after whom he is known by the patronymic mac Illuilb (also mac Iduilb, mac Ilduilb etc.) of Clann Áeda meic Cináeda, a branch of the Alpínid dynasty.

 During the 10th century, the Alpínids rotated the kingship of Alba between two main dynastic branches.
 Dub mac Maíl Choluim, a member of a rival branch of the kindred, seems to have succeeded after Indulf's death in 962.
 Cuilén soon after challenged him but was defeated in 965.
 Dub was eventually expelled and slain in 966/967.
 Whether Cuilén was responsible for his death is uncertain.

 Following Dub's fall, Cuilén appears to have ruled as undisputed king from 966–971.
 Little is known of Cuilén's short reign other than his own death in 971.
 According to various sources, he and his brother, Eochaid, were slain by Britons.
 Some sources identify Cuilén's killer as Rhydderch ap Dyfnwal, a man whose daughter had been abducted and raped by the king.
 Rhydderch was evidently a man of eminent standing and seems to have been a son of Dyfnwal ab Owain, King of Strathclyde, and could have possibly ruled the Cumbrian Kingdom of Strathclyde at the time of Cuilén's death.

 After Cuilén's assassination, the kingship of Alba may have been assumed by another member of Clann Áeda meic Cináeda, Cináed mac Maíl Choluim, a man who appears to have launched a retaliatory raid against the Cumbrians.
 There is evidence indicating that Cináed faced considerable opposition from Cuilén's brother, Amlaíb, a man who was accorded the title King of Alba in Irish sources recording his death at Cináed's hands in 977.
 Cuilén's son, Custantín, eventually succeeded Cináed as king.
 There is evidence to suggest that Cuilén had another son, Máel Coluim.